WEA Board of Trustees

 WEA Council

-Formally a committee of the Board of Trustees, WEA Council’s principal function is to promote the democratic involvement of all Association Members.
+The WEA Council’s principal function is to promote the democratic involvement of all Association Members.
 In practice, it is an important stakeholder group and a forum for discussion of shared interests across the English regions and Scotland, making representations on their behalf to the Board of Trustees from time to time.
+From June 2024, WEA representatives on the Council include learners, volunteers, staff and external organisations linked to our work.

 Regional governance